msakai/resume/resume.md

   * Heterogeneous Parallel Programming (Mar.
 2014)
     by Wen-mei W. Hwu, University of Illinois at Urbana-Champaign
   * Introduction to Recommender Systems (Dec.
-2013) by Joseph A Konstan and Michael D Ekstrand, University of Minnesota
+2013) by Joseph A. Konstan and Michael D. Ekstrand, University of Minnesota
   * Maps and the Geospatial Revolution (Aug.
 2013) by Anthony C. Robinson, The Pennsylvania State University
   * Developing Innovative Ideas for New Companies: The First Step